troessner/reek/README.md

 reek -c other_configuration.reek --todo lib/
 ```

-`other_configuration.reek` will simply be ignored (as outlined before, Reek
+`other_configuration.reek` will simply be ignored.

-is supposed to have one configuration file and one file only).
+Of course you can always just delete the existing .reek.yml file and then run Reek with the `--todo` flag
+but keep in mind that this is not the intended use case of this feature.

 ## Usage